inspec/inspec/docs/style.md

 exposing this complexity to users of InSpec, to make it a great tool even if you are not a developer.

-Developers may still use external gem dependencies but should vendor it with their plugins or resource packs.
+Plugins should declare gem dependencies in their gemspec, and then rely on the plugin installation facility to install and manage dependencies.

 ## Avoid debugging calls (in production)